-Nasturtiums are on of my favorite herbs.
+Nasturtiums are one of my favorite herbs.
 These cheerful, little annuals originated in South America.
 They are feisty and easy to grow - in fact, given the right conditions, they take over.
-They do no do well in rich soil so can grow just about anywhere.
+They do not do well in rich soil so that they can grow just about anywhere.

 Medicinally, nasturtiums have a high quantity of Vitamin C and are a natural antibiotic.
-Take a leaf an hour at the onset of colds and flu to reduce the severity of them.
-(On a lighter note, my brother is convinced that nasturtiums caused his chickenpox - when he was a little boy, my mom made him eat a nasturtium leaf when he was sick and the next day chickenpox broke out.)
+Take a leaf an hour at the onset of colds and flu to reduce their severity.
+(On a lighter note, my brother is convinced that nasturtiums caused his chickenpox - when he was a little boy, my mom made him eat a nasturtium leaf when he was sick, and the next day, chickenpox broke out.)

 Quick Poll on Natural Herbal Remedies

-Lavender is one of the most useful herbs around.
+Lavender is one of the most valuable herbs around.
 Again, an easy and hardy herb, lavender is a perennial favorite.
-There are many different varieties so use a traditional lavender if taking internally.
+There are many different varieties, so use a traditional lavender if taking internally.

-Lavender is a beautiful plant to have in your garden - it has pretty a pretty leaf and can form a large bush.
-The various different varieties mean that you can have lavender with different color flowers and even different leaves.
+Lavender is a beautiful plant to have in your garden - it has a pretty leaf and can form a large bush.
+The different varieties mean that you can have lavender with different color flowers and even different leaves.
 It makes a great border plant and can be used as a windbreak as well.
-Lavender loves a sunny spot and once established, needs only to be clipped in order to maintain it.
+Lavender loves a sunny spot and, once established, needs only to be clipped to maintain it.

 Lavender makes an excellent cut or dried flower.
 Use the dried flowers and leaves in potpourri or to scent a closet.
 They will also help to keep fishmoths at bay.

-Medicinally, Lavender is natures multitool.
-It is a natural antiseptic.
+Medicinally, Lavender is a natures multitool.
+Therefore, it is a natural antiseptic.

 Lavender tea is very soothing and can be used to mitigate stress, depression, and anxiety.
-It also has great anti-bacterial properties and, if taken at the first sign of flu, can reduce the severity of symptoms.
-It can help to bring down a fever.
+It also has excellent anti-bacterial properties and can reduce the severity of symptoms if taken at the first sign of flu.
+In addition, it can help to bring down a fever.
 Note, though, if it is a high fever, check with your doctor.

 Lavender essential oil is one oil no medicine cabinet can be without.
-As with all essential oils, it cannot be taken internally but, unlike other oils, it can be applied to the skin neat.
-Lavender oil can help with skin blemishes, minor scratches, and itchiness.
+As with all essential oils, it cannot be taken internally, but, unlike other oils, it can be applied to the skin neat.
+As a result, lavender oil can help with skin blemishes, minor scratches, and itchiness.